-The module analyses actors, processes, and institutions in the contemporary global political system that have potential effects on policy-setting contexts and that affect policy-making and the effectiveness, stability, and predictability of political institutions at the national, regional, international, and global levels.
-It allows students to understand the relevance - and assess the soundness - of scenarios and country reports used in public policy decision-making.
-The course will enable students to understand more complex concepts of Political Science and International Relations and advanced methods to analyze phenomena of contemporary global politics.
+The module focuses on the analysis of actors, processes, and institutions in the contemporary global political system that have potential effects on policy-setting contexts and that affect policy-making and the effectiveness, stability, and predictability of political institutions at the national, regional, international, and global levels.
+It allows students to understand the relevance - and assess the soundness - of tools used in public policy decision-making, including foreign policy.
+The course will allow students to understand more complex concepts of Political Science and International Relations and advanced methods to analyze phenomena of contemporary global politics, with a specific focus on global policies and diplomacy.